-The are so many diets out there that claim to heal multiple sclerosis.
+The are many diets that claim to heal Multiple Sclerosis.
 Unfortunately, most have conflicting dietary recommendations.
-Find me a vegan that’s kicking MS’s ass, and I’ll find you a paleo lover, convinced that steak and eggs got their body back on track.
+Find me a vegan that’s kicking MS’s ass, and I’ll find you a paleo lover, convinced that steak and eggs got her body back on track.

-Since there is no one right diet, there is no one right diet regimen to create health.
+Since there is no one right diet that can be recommended to neuro-typical people, there is no one right diet regimen to create health if you have a neurological condition.
 It’s your job to determine your relationship to animal proteins, dairy, gluten, sugar, and fat.

 Should you play with portions, fasting, and different types of cuisines?
 Probably.